Miss Grand Brazil

 Miss Grand Brazil is an annual female beauty pageant in Brazil, founded in 2014 by a São Paulo-based event organizer Gerson Antonelli, to select the country's representatives to compete in its parent international contest, Miss Grand International.
 From 2015 to 2023, the pageant was managed by Concurso Nacional de Beleza Miss Brasil (CNB Miss Brazil), led by Henrique Fontes.
-Then the franchise was transferred to former Miss Universe Brazil organizer, Evandro Hazzy of Hazzy Top Talent, in 2024.
+From 2024 to 2025, the franchise was transferred to former Miss Universe Brazil organizer, Evandro Hazzy of Hazzy Top Talent.
+Then, in 2026, Rodrigo Ferro assumed the leadership of the brazilian national pageant.

 In its first two editions, 2014 and 2019, all national entrants were selected by the organization directly.
 However, after the license was distributed to the regional organizer in 2020, the pageant has regularly been featuring the contestants chosen by either the central organ or the licensed organizers.
 Since its inception, the contest was canceled once in 2021 due to the COVID-19 pandemic.

-Brazil holds a record of 10 placements at Miss Grand International, the highest position was the first place won by Isabella Menin in 2022, followed by the first runner-up by the hands of Talita Hartmann in 2024, second runner-up, obtained by Lorena Rodrigues of Minas Gerais in 2021, and the fourth runner-up in 2019 and 2020, won by Marjorie Marcelle and Alaíse Guedes, respectively.
+Brazil holds a record of 11 placements at Miss Grand International, the highest position was the first place won by Isabella Menin in 2022, followed by the first runner-up by the hands of Talita Hartmann in 2024, second runner-up, obtained by Lorena Rodrigues of Minas Gerais in 2021, and the fourth runner-up in 2019 and 2020, won by Marjorie Marcelle and Alaíse Guedes, respectively.

 The reigning Miss Grand Brazil is Kaliana Diniz from Paraíba, who was crowned on 6 July 2025 at the Centro de Convenções Espaço Immensità, São Paulo.